 For me, this move enables me to go back to new projects.
 To starting and growing things.
 That’s where my passion is.
 And sure the Hyundai full of twenties didn’t hurt either 🙂

-So as I write this in late-2014, I have several new ventures that I am working on.
+So as I write this (in late-2014), I have several new ventures that I am working on.
 The most significant of which both revolve around marketing on Amazon.
 Having spent the prior dozen years of my life focused on Google, I figured it was time to start dissecting another online behemoth!
 My firm, Net Focus Media, offers consulting services for brands and manufacturers who are looking to sell (or sell more) on Amazon.
 It’s similar to my background of ranking and converting web traffic from Google.
 Just this time we’re focused on searches within Amazon.
 And we’re sending them to an Amazon product page rather than a separate website.
 And there’s a whole level of product sourcing, fulfillment and customer service to deal with too! 🙂

-More About Net Focus Media
+The Plan for Net Focus Media

 So Net Focus Media does lots of different things.
 As mentioned above, our primary focus is around Amazon – both selling our own products and consulting for clients to help them be more effective doing the same.
 But we’ve got a few other projects too.
 Why?
 It’s simple.
 I’m easily distracted! 🙂